ericala9/devventures/README.md

 **A journey through learning, bugs, and accidental deploys.**

-## From R to React: how I stumbled into the world of code
+## From R to React: how I found myself coding for the web

 It all started in July 2025, when I got a call from an unknown, out-of-state number.
 Turns out it was a slightly panicked family friend who needed a developer for a volunteer project I was already involved with.

 I'm a statistician; I’ve been coding in R since 2009, and I work far away from anything web-related.
 I said I probably couldn’t help.
 He replied, “That’s all we need!” — and scheduled an interview with the dev team.

-I went in thinking they’d turn me down.
-But they didn’t.
+I went in thinking they’d turn me down, but they didn’t.
 Getting out of my comfort zone, I downloaded VS Code on my brand-new computer, which didn’t even have RStudio installed yet.

 And so the devventures began: